Regional Community Energy

 The Regional Community Energy Fund provides grants to community energy projects that create innovative and/or dispatchable renewable energy and benefit the local community.
 The fund will award a total of $20 million over three and a half years for capital expenditure, with two funding rounds.

-Applications for the first round of funding closed on 3 May.
-The assessment process is now underway and the Department expects to inform applicants of the outcome by the end of August.
+Applications for the first round of funding have now closed.
+The assessment process for round one is currently underway and the Department expects to inform applicants of the outcome in September.